protegeproject/webprotege-ontology-change/README.md

-# webprotege-change-api
+# webprotege-ontology-change
-The WebProtege ontology change API
+A library for representing basic ontology changes